bnyeggen/clownshoes/README.md

 Some document databases are ENTERPRISE GRADE HIGH PERFORMANCE NOSQL SCALABLE BIG DATA DATABASES.
-That is not clownshoes, which is just mmap over a linkedlist of byte arrays, with in-memory indexing, and no journaling.
+That is not clownshoes, which is just mmap over a linkedlist of byte arrays, with in-memory indexing.
 Snapshots are supported, however.

 An expanation of the thought process behind Clownshoes can be found at